Venice Cruise Terminals

 Marittima is only a couple of minutes from the Piazzale Roma by taxi.
 A free shuttle bus normally runs on Saturdays, Sundays, and Mondays during the cruise season.

-Alternatively, take the new Venice People Mover from the Piazzale Roma, which will drop you off at the entrance to the Marittima ship basin.
+Alternatively, take the automated, state-of-the-art Venice People Mover from the Piazzale Roma, which will drop you off at the entrance to the Marittima ship basin.
+Tickets are cheap, the stations and trains are fully accessible with wheeled luggage or wheelchairs, and travel time is about a minute.
+(See our illustrated step-by-step People Mover directions for cruise passengers.)

 You can walk to Marittima from the Piazzale Roma in 10 to 15 minutes.
 Just follow the road that leads to the causeway and turn left at the port entrance after you cross the railroad tracks.